The perfect team —

 Brooke graduated from the University of Pittsburgh with a BA in History and Philosophy of Science, as well as a BS in Psychology.
 She also received a BSN and an MSN from the University of Pennsylvania School of Nursing in 2005.
 She worked at the University Of Pittsburgh Medical Center in the Behavioral Medicine and Oncology department as a project manager before beginning her nursing career.
 Brooke has practiced as an Oncology Nurse Practitioner for over 12 years, tailoring her clinical practice to focus on the integration of the medical, emotional, psychosocial, and spiritual needs of her patients.
 She is currently employed at the Abramson Cancer Center of the Hospital of the University of Pennsylvania.

 In September of 2017, Brooke began the next phase of her advocacy work by pursuing her doctoral degree.
-She is presently a first year PhD student at the University of Pennsylvania where she is focusing her research on health disparities for adults with Autism Spectrum Disorder.
+She is presently a second year PhD student at the University of Pennsylvania where she is focusing her research on health disparities for adults with Autism Spectrum Disorder.

 Great Expectations Together is the realization of Brooke’s dream: a place that brings people of all ages and abilities together in a comforting and welcoming environment.

 Erica’s life changed and gained new purpose after her son was diagnosed with autism in 2007.